helmi1987/ansible_mikrotik_fullbackup/README.md

 ### Open Taks

-- Externalize variable definitions in the ini file so that `backup.yml` does not need to be modified.
+- Externalize variable definitions into the ini file so that `backup.yml` does not need to be modified.
+- Clean up the backup path based on a retention time.

 ### Usage